microsoft/WhatTheHack/035-HubAndSpoke/README.md

     - Add an Application Gateway to the mix
 - Challenge 5: **[PaaS Networking](Student/05-Paas.md)**
     - Integrate Azure Web Apps and Azure SQL Databases with your hub and spoke design

+## Prerequisites

+No specific prerequisites are needed, but familiarity with Azure Networking is a plus.

+## Contributors

+- Thomas Vuylsteke
+- Jose Moreno